-For a web browser that was once a leader and a venerable member of the Holy trinity of browsers, along with Firefox and Chrome, it might seem like an end of an era and a dawn of a new age.
+For a web browser that was once a leader and a venerable member of the Holy Trinity of browsers, along with Firefox and Chrome, it might seem like the end of an era and the dawn of a new age.
 But the reality is that Internet Explorer’s time had come long ago.

-Microsoft is finally terminating its most-hated browser.
-It was announced that its official support will be ending in June 2022. with the reins being passed on Microsoft Edge.
+Microsoft is finally terminating its most hated browser.
+It was announced that its official support will be ending in June 2022. with the reins being passed on to Microsoft Edge.

 Its implication behind the future of browsing can be blurry, but there’s little doubt that Google Chrome is winning the browser war.